Why Vitamin D3 Always Beats D2 For Acne

 Read Annihilate Your Acne – get the greatest diet ever for clear and radiant skin

-Vitamin D2 also has a noticeably shorter shelf life, and its all-important metabolites bind to the vitamin D protein receptors very weakly, making it hard to exert its acne-clearing properties.
-Scientists even believe that vitamin D2 depletes vitamin D3 levels in the bloodstream, making it a net negative for acne.
+Vitamin D2 also has a significantly shorter shelf life, and its metabolites bind to vitamin D protein receptors very weakly, making it harder to exert its acne-clearing effects.
+Scientists even believe that vitamin D2 depletes D3 levels in the bloodstream somehow, making it a net negative for acne.

-Nowadays, vitamin D3 is arguably most famous among the public for aiding calcium absorption and preventing osteoporosis.
-Hence, many older women are switching from isolated calcium to a combo with vitamin D, but only D3 has the avalanche of fantastic evidence for preventing bone fractures.
+Nowadays, vitamin D2 is most famous among the public for aiding calcium absorption, and preventing osteoporosis.
+Many older women are switching from isolated calcium to a calcium combo with vitamin D, but only D3 has the avalanche of excellent studies for preventing bone fractures.
 D2 has nothing.

-As for that nuisance known as acne, the great studies on controlling insulin, extinguishing the immune system, and increasing serotonin levels, were all performed on vitamin D3.
-That’s ignoring the 7-10 direct acne studies.
+As for that nuisance known as acne, the great studies on lowering insulin, extinguishing pro-inflammatory chemicals, and increasing serotonin, were all performed on vitamin D3.
+That’s ignoring the 7-10 direct acne studies which used D3.

 Basically, there’s no evidence that vitamin D2 even helps acne, so avoid it at all costs!